Get rid of your constraints and reparametrize: A study in NNLS and implicit bias: INTRODUCTION

 where $\Q=\A^\top \A$ and $\c=-\A^\top \y$, and then be solved via interior point methods.
-For $\M=\N$, these are guaranteed to converge to a $\varepsilon$-solution in $O(\N^3 \ln \varepsilon^{-1}) $ time \cite{bellavia2006interior}.
-The (ii) active set methods \cite{lawson1995solving} represent the most commonly used solution to \eqref{eq:NNLS}.
-They exploit the fact that the solution of \eqref{eq:NNLS} can be found by solving an unconstrained problem with \emph{inactive variables} that do not contribute to the constrains.
-Both (i) and (ii) require solving a linear systems at each iteration which limits their scalability.
-In contrast, (iii) projected gradient methods like projected gradient descent (PGD) only require matrix-vector multiplications and the projection to the positive orthant can be trivially performed, e.g., \cite{lin2007projected, kim2013non, bierlaire1991iterative}.
-Nevertheless, the choice of step-size is challenging for such methods.
-Even though PGD is guaranteed to converge with the stepsize given by the inverse of the Lipschitz constant, for ill-conditioned problems this implies very slow convergence.
-When using stepsize acceleration methods in such scenarios, e.g., the Barzilai-Borwein step-size, one however encounters cases in which PGD exhibits cyclic behavior and fails to converge for a choice that provably works for unconstrained gradient descent \cite{dai2005projected}.
-In light of recent insights into the implicit bias of (vanilla) gradient descent \cite{hoff2017lasso,zhao2019implicit,vaskevicius2019implicit,woodworth2020kernel,li2021implicit,chou2021more}, the following question appears to be natural:
+For $\M=\N$, these are guaranteed to converge to an $\varepsilon$-solution in $\mathcal{O}(\N^3 \ln \varepsilon^{-1}) $ time \citep{bellavia2006interior}.
+The (ii) active set methods \citep{lawson1995solving} represent the most commonly used solution to \eqref{eq:NNLS}.
+They exploit the fact that $\x_+$ in \eqref{eq:NNLS} can be found by solving an unconstrained problem with \emph{inactive variables} that do not contribute to the constraints.
+Both (i) and (ii) require solving linear systems at each iteration, which limits their scalability.
+In contrast, (iii) projected gradient methods like projected gradient descent (PGD) only require matrix-vector multiplications, and the projection to the positive orthant can be trivially performed \citep[e.g.,][]{bierlaire1991iterative,lin2007projected, kim2013non}.
+Nevertheless, the choice of step size is challenging for such methods.
+Even though PGD is guaranteed to converge with the stepsize given by the inverse of the Lipschitz constant, this implies very slow convergence for ill-conditioned problems.
+When using stepsize acceleration methods in such scenarios, e.g., the Barzilai-Borwein step-size, one, however, encounters cases in which PGD exhibits cyclic behavior and fails to converge for a choice that provably works for unconstrained gradient descent \citep{dai2005projected}. {For additional literature on implicit regularization of GD and NNLS we refer the reader to Appendix \ref{sec:RelatedWork}.}